-4. Intercultural Research Project - New Canadian Research Project
+4. Intercultural Research Project - Diaspora (New Canadian) Research Project

-- Each learner is required to write a twelve to fifteen (15) page paper on some cultural issue or aspect that "new Canadians" (immigrants) face as they seek to settle and integrate in Calgary.
-Specfic details on how to go about the project will be spelled out in class. - Due Dates as per discussion in class.
+- Each learner is required to write a twelve to fifteen (15) page paper on some cultural issue or aspect that "new Canadians" (immigrants) face as they seek to settle and integrate in Canada.
+Specific details on how to go about the project will be spelled out in class. - The paper will be due following your presentation.
+(Dates to be determined).